cleverpush/cleverpush-developer-docs/docs/sdks/ios/deeplinks.md

 ---
-id: Universal Link
+id: deeplinks
-title: Universal Link
+title: Deep Links
 ---

-## CleverPush Universal Link
+## CleverPush Deep Links

-1. Select the Project.
+1. Open the Project in Xcode.
-2. Select the Project target.
+2. Select the project's main target.
 3. Select the info tab.
 4. Select the url type.
 5. Select the url scheme and enter the url scheme (Example :- cleverpush)